Live Feed from the Volcanic Eruption by Grindavik, Iceland

 认证旅行专家

-This is the seventh eruption in Reykjanes in just four years.
-The last one in Hagafell had been a disaster for the people of Grindavik, while the ones in preceding years had been tourist-friendly spectacles, such as the ones taking place in Fagradalsfjall and Litli-Hrutur.
+This was the 12th eruption in Reykjanes in just 5 years.
+One of the more recent ones, in Hagafell mountain, had been a disaster for the people of Grindavik, while the ones in preceding years had been tourist-friendly spectacles, such as the ones taking place in Fagradalsfjall and Litli-Hrutur.

 Iceland is famous for its incredible volcanic activity, partially earning it the name "The Land of Ice and Fire," but even so, momentous events like this are not as common as one might think.